ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.1.md

 However, annotated pages are more for adding a bit of spice to your existing webpage than to make huge datasets available.
 Parsing (reading) RDFa from a large HTML document will always be more expensive than reading Turtle or any other simple triple RDF format.

-A radically different way to share your data is through a **SPARQL** endpoint.
+A radically different way to share your linked data is through a **SPARQL** endpoint.
 SPARQL is a _query language_, like SQL, designed to perform complex search queries in large RDF graphs.
-With SPARQL, you can run queries such as 'which pianists live in the Netherlands', or 'what proteins are involved in signal transductions and related to pyramidial neurons?'.
+With SPARQL, you can run queries such as 'which pianists live in the Netherlands', or 'what proteins are involved in signal transductions and related to pyramidal neurons?'.
-It is a very powerful language designed to work on RDF graphs.
+SPARQL is without any doupt extremely powerful, but using it as the primary measure to share your RDF data might not always be the best idea.
-However, keep in mind that a SPARQL endpoint is a bit more work to set up and host, and not many software packages actualy can.
+Keep in mind that a SPARQL endpoint is a bit more work to set up and host.
+You will probably need to store your RDF data in a specialized triple store, which is

 Other technologies like [Linked Data Fragments](http://linkeddatafragments.org/) and [HDT](http://www.rdfhdt.org/what-is-hdt/) allow for even more efficient sharing and storing of linked data.

 Note that there's a difference between linked data and linked _open_ data.
-Although linked data would be a great choice for publishing open data, you don't have to make you linked data accessible to others.
+Although linked data would be a great choice for publishing open data, you don't have to make your linked data accessible to others.
 It's perfectly possible to secure linked data.

 ## Further reading